-Kamala Harris' Vice Presidential Nomination Acceptance Speech Will Give You Chills
+This Line From Kamala Harris' Vice Presidential Nomination Acceptance Speech Gave Me Chills

 The 2020 Democratic National Convention has already featured some marquee speeches from the likes of former first lady Michelle Obama, Sen. Bernie Sanders (I-Vermont), and Rep. Alexandria Ocasio-Cortez (D-New York).
 But on Wednesday, Aug.
 19, Americans got one of the most anticipated speeches when Democratic presidential nominee Joe Biden's running mate took center stage.
 Kamala Harris' vice presidential nomination acceptance speech was an inspirational moment in history, and it'll give you some major feels.